nuvious/UPNPseudograph/Whitepaper.md

 # Conclusion

-UPNP is ubiquitous, and even if port knocking is disabled, local network traffic still utilizes SSDP for devices to discover other devices and services.
-In home and small business networks, this can be leveraged to implement a high-bandwidth storage channel in the icons of cloned devices on the network.
-This technique, while novel, is easily detectable by a passive warden but could still be effective in networks without network security analysis, such as home or small business networks.
+UPNP is ubiquitous, and even if port knocking is disabled, local network traffic still utilizes SSDP for devices to discover other UPNP devices and services.
+This can be leveraged in networks to implement a high-bandwidth storage channel in the icons of cloned devices on the network.
+This technique, while novel, is easily detectable by a passive warden but could still be effective in networks without network security controls, such as home or small business networks.

 # References